NickRamsey6/AppsAndServicesDotNet8/Chapter10/README.md

 # Chapter 10 Building Serverless Nanoservices Using Azure Functions

 ## Key Concepts
+* Azure Functions
+* Building Serverless Services Using Azure Functions
+* Responding to HTTP, Timer and Queue Triggers
+* Binding to Queue and Blob Storage
+* Deploying Azure Functions to the cloud

 ## Common Triggers for Azure Functions
 * **HTTP**: This trigger responds to an incoming HTTP request, typically GET or POST.